nebiyat123/AllProjects/AnniversaryGetItemFromAzure/README.md

 ## anniversary

-This is where you include your WebPart documentation.
+This is anniversary webpart which will get the data from Azure AD.

 ### Building the code